When Is a Police Encounter an Investigative Stop?

 Q: Are there limits to what a police officer can do during an investigative stop?

 A: Yes.
 The stop must be no longer and no more intrusive than necessary to confirm or allay the officer’s “reasonable suspicion” of criminal activity.
 In most situations, a stop of several minutes is acceptable.
 If you are stopped while driving, the police may require you to step out of your car, but the same limitations regarding the length and scope of the investigative stop still apply.
+A police stop exceeding the time needed to handle the matter for which the stop was made violates the Fourth Amendment's shield against unreasonable seizures.
+In other words, once the "reasonable suspicion" of criminal activity underlying the stop has ended, the police cannot continue to detain you.

 Q: How can I tell if I am involved in an investigative stop?